 These stats should help your org see if GSoC is helping your community grow and become more sustainable.
 We encourage you to track other metrics you might find interesting too.

-These metrics can help you determine where you may want to make some adjustments- if no students are sticking around -- why not?
+These metrics can help you determine where you may want to make some adjustments- if no GSoC contributors are sticking around -- why not?
 Can you help them find another project within your organization?
-Is it easy for the student to find a way to contribute and still get that same sense of accomplishment?
+Is it easy for the GSoC contributor to find a way to contribute and still get that same sense of accomplishment?
 Is your project so complicated or bureaucratic that it drives people away?

-There are many reasons students don’t stick around - sometimes they just wanted the money or they got too busy with other things.
+There are many reasons GSoC contributors don’t stick around - sometimes they just wanted the money or they got too busy with other things.
 But it's important for you to know why so that you can try and counteract it.

-All ranking of Student proposals takes place outside the GSoC webapp.
+All ranking of GSoC contributor proposals takes place outside the GSoC webapp.
 Depending on the size of your org you may be able to handle the review with a simple shared spreadsheet.
 Some organizations have implemented more complex workflows.

 Many orgs start with an initial filtering pass: